|

 They were experts on time just as leeches are experts on blood, and they acted accordingly.

-Never at a loss for words, the men in gray eagerly pontificate.
-What they say last stops me dead in my tracks.
+Never at a loss for words, the men in gray tirelessly pontificate, but what they say last stops me dead in my tracks.

 “All that matters in life,” the man in gray went on, “is to climb the ladder of success, amount to something, own things.”

-The end game was to own more things?
-The goal of getting a better job or better title was so you could make more money so you could own things?
-Just who were these men in gray with their endless babble, cigar smokescreens, and sneaky brainwashing techniques?
+The end game is to own more things?
+The goal of getting a better job or better title is simply to make more money so you could own more things?
+A vacant mantra to be sure.
+Just who were these men in gray anyway with their endless babble, cigar smokescreens, and sneaky brainwashing techniques?
 And why were they so hell-bent on getting us all to save time anyway?
-At what cost?

 People never seemed to notice that, by saving time, they were losing something else.
 No one cared to admit that life was becoming ever poorer, bleaker, and more monotonous.